Celo: Training Versatile Learned Optimizers on a Compute Diet: Reliably scoring optimizers at scale

 \section{Reliably scoring optimizers at scale}

 Prior work in learned optimizers often resorts to showing training or validation curves as the primary means of evaluation~\citep{schneider2019deepobs, schmidt2021descending, metz2022velo, metz2022practical}.
 This is a common practice, because evaluating the performance of learned optimizers quantitatively is challenging.
 For example, different evaluation tasks can have different ranges and semantics of loss values.
-Moreover, learned optimizers also often show unstable behavior and evaluating them multiple times to reduce the variance can be infeasible, since each evaluation run involves training a neural network.
+Moreover, learned optimizers also often show unstable behaviour and evaluating them multiple times to reduce the variance can be infeasible, since each evaluation run involves training a neural network.
 Therefore, metrics such as mean or median (of loss) can be noisy.
 Alternatively, an aggregate speedup can be reported, as done in prior work~\citep{dahl2023benchmarking}.
 However, this approach requires carefully designing target scores for each task and meaningfully aggregating speedups, which becomes cumbersome for a large and diverse set of potentially changing tasks.
 Moreover, if the targets are set too high, the optimizers that fail to meet these targets receive a zero score, disregarding improvements between the optimizers.
 Conversely, setting targets too low introduces a large bias from outliers, compromising the evaluation's reliability.

 Hence, in this work, we address the following problem: \textit{How do we reliably compute aggregated score for each optimizer at scale without hand-designing any thresholds?} We find that this evaluation problem is analogous to the one in Reinforcement Learning (RL) in which an RL agent is evaluated on several tasks, e.g. Atari games.~\citet{agarwal2021deep} propose a widely adopted solution to this evaluation problem~\citep{schwarzer2023bigger,ceronmixtures,micheli2022transformers}.
 Specifically, they show that the inter-quartile mean (IQM) accurately aggregates results with only a few evaluation runs and is less sensitive to outliers than other metrics.
 For evaluating optimizers, we focus on two aspects: final loss performance and speedup with respect to a tuned baseline.